-For Cambridge to have significant areas of downland, fens, meadows and woodlands around it, where nature can recover and thrive and where people can experience a wilder countryside and nature on their doorstep.
+For Cambridge to have significant areas of downland, fens, meadows, waterways and woodlands around it, where nature can recover and thrive and where people can experience a wilder countryside and nature on their doorstep.

 About Cambridge Nature Network